 Director: Ryan Coogler

 Marvel Studios usually put all of the main cast together in a cluster, they blur out the edges of their floating heads so it can look like the characters blend together.
 They give the poster a colour scheme, generally, something in the colours of the superhero’s costume, slap on the title and voila!
 The Black Panther Wakanda Forever poster is no different.
 However, this time the layout is cohesive and indicative of the characters’ backgrounds in the story.
 The Namor and Talokan people are depicted as a water reflection of Shuri and the Wakandans.
-Overall, this is a good poster but a film as dynamic as Black Panther 2 could have had a better, ground-breaking poster design.
-In most cases, the design, illustration and artistic expression in fan-made posters tend to be much better than what Marvel studios make.
-Here’s to hoping that the big billion-dollar studios give more artists like these a platform.
+Overall, this is a good poster that aims to capture the plot details of the film.

 Doctor Strange in the Multiverse of Madness